spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 ##### Red-Black Tree

 * Every node is red or black.
 The root is black.
 All leaves have NIL children that count as black.
 The children of every red node are black.
 For all nodes X, all paths from X to NIL’s have the same number of black nodes (instead of trying to guarantee all paths have the same number of all nodes).
 Meaning for any NIL, you should have to get through the same number of black nodes when you pick the same starting place.
-Note a if a black higher up a tree only has one child, then it also has a NIL child and is 0 black nodes away from a NIL.
+Note if a black higher up a tree only has one child, then it also has a NIL child and is 0 black nodes away from a NIL.
 * Invariants (4): Valid BST.
 The root is black.
 The children of every red node are black.
 For all nodes X, all paths from X to NIL’s have the same number of black nodes (instead of trying to guarantee all paths have the same number of all nodes).
 * This makes the black nodes completely balanced and the red nodes need to be spread out.
 Easy to maintain these properties with insertion and deletion.
 Intuitively, red nodes indicate when a path is becoming too long.
 * Any valid red-black tree on n nodes (non-NIL) has height ≤ 2 log(n + 1) = O(log n) - one side can only be double the short side by padding every other black node with red nodes.